kavinyao/hackab.it/_posts/2014-02-11-cpp11-features.md

+---
+layout: post
-# C++11 Features Every C++ Programmer Should Know
+title: "C++11 Features Every C++ Programmer Should Know"

-- pubdate: 2014-02-11
+date: 2014-02-11
-- tags: C++, language
+tags: C++, language
-- description: This article introduces several C++11 features that can simplify your C++ program and make you more productive.
+description: "This article introduces several C++11 features that can simplify your C++ program and make you more productive."
 ---

 Recently I've been practicing [LeetCode](http://oj.leetcode.com/) problems for technical interview.
 LeetCode OJ supports C++11 and I feel great writing code with it.
 While there are articles introducing C++11 features (for example [this one](http://www.codeproject.com/Articles/570638/Ten-Cplusplus11-Features-Every-Cplusplus-Developer)), most of them are too deep.
 I don't believe you need to understand move semantics before you write a well-formed C++ program.